xray-imaging/DMagic/doc/source/devguide.rst

 Cloning the repository
 ======================

-The project is maintained on GitHub, which is a version control and a collaboration platform for software developers.
+`DMagic <https://github.com/decarlof/DMagic>`_ is maintained on GitHub, which is a version control and a collaboration platform for software developers.
 To start first register on `GitHub <https://github.com>`_ and fork the data-management repository by clicking the **Fork** button in the header of the